 Traders believe that gold reflects the condition of economic and political stability.
 Thus, during times of crisis, traders and investors tend to seek safe-haven assets such as gold.
 Amid periods of geopolitical or financial tumult, many flee from paper money for the relative safety of bullion.

-Conversely, in times of economic prosperity and political stability, the opposite is true.
+Conversely, the opposite is true in times of economic prosperity and political stability.
 Gold investors seek higher profits in other, more profitable markets such as forex.